city

 Retaining Wall Cost by Material Type

 Not only do you have to pay for the labor of building a retaining wall, but the concrete, stone, steel, and other materials are also very costly.
+The table below shows the average cost per square foot for different retaining wall types:

 Stone Retaining Wall Cost

-Limestone, slate, keystone, and fieldstone all fall under the category of stone retaining walls.
+Limestone, slate, and travertine all fall under the category of stone retaining walls.
 We noticed most people were interested in the cost of limestone retaining wall blocks.
-But depending on the type of stone, you can expect to pay anywhere from $13 to $45 per square foot.
+But depending on the type of stone, you can expect to pay anywhere from $13 to $80 per square foot.
 And for those wondering about the cost of natural stone retaining wall blocks, it's pricey.
 You can expect to pay up to $200 per square foot, meaning the cost of stone retaining wall blocks is over 10x the price of concrete blocks.

 Vinyl Retaining Wall Cost